 Slack.
 General Services Administration, Technology Transformation Service (TTS) employees use Slack as their primary means of communicating with each other throughout the workday.
 Slack is a tool that helps people communicate with their team and other project teams across the organization in real-time.
 Since a significant amount of the TTS workforce lives in other cities and works from home, it assists with sustaining the flow of thoughts and ideas and maintaining focus on current challenges.
 Every team has at least one channel—a dedicated space containing the conversations among team members on a particular topic.
 Some teams have additional channels, depending on how they need to communicate their streams of work across the organization.
 For example, the Digital.gov team has the #digitalgov, #digitalgov-platform, and #digitalgov-university channels.
 Anyone in the organization can create a channel, and employees may also send direct messages to each other.
 To include external partners, individuals outside TTS may be provided access to a specific channel, as single-channel users.
 For example, GSA's Strategic Communications Office has access to the #outreach channel but no others.
 The expectation is that conversations are carried out in real-time or as close to it as possible.
 Unlike email, it is not uncommon to send a message and receive a response within minutes or seconds.
 For later reference, all messages and files from public and private channels and direct messages are archived and searchable by those with access to them.
 The transparency, speed, usefulness, and enjoyment of the tool are touted by many in TTS.

 Powerpedia.
 The Department of Energy’s (DOE) Powerpedia is a non-public, employee-created encyclopedia of information about the Department.
 It uses the same technology that powers Wikipedia (Mediawiki) and can be accessed and edited by any DOE employee or contractor.
-Powerpedia’s mission is to help employees share information on various topics, while improving communication and coordination between DOE organizations, headquarters, and the field.
+Powerpedia’s mission is to help employees share information on various topics, while improving communication and coordination among DOE organizations, headquarters, and the field.
 It was partly inspired by Intellipedia, a Wikipedia-like intelligence database created by the Central Intelligence Agency in 2005, which is currently used by the nation’s sixteen intelligence agencies.

 Human Capital Analysis